 There is indeed, as G.K Chesterton once said, such a thing as the Art of Listening.
 And mastering it calls for more than a bit of work on your part.
 But if you are willing to put in the practice then the payoffs can be tremendous, both in and out of the workplace.
-Here’s a look at some of the things that have helped others master this tricky art and become better bosses, employees and people as a result..
+Here’s a look at some of the things that have helped others master the tricky art of listening and become better bosses, employees and people as a result..

 Stop Monopolizing Your Conversations